-The purpose of the MUCP is to provide "one-stop shopping" to applicants for certification.
-The MUCP allows applicants for the DBE Program to apply only once for a DBE certification that will be honored by all recipients in the state.
-Under the Michigan Memorandum of Understanding Agreement, MDOT, Wayne County Human Services, and the Detroit DOT are considered certifying agencies.
+Federal regulation 49 CFR Part 26 requires all recipients of USDOT funds to participate in a Unified Certification Program, state by state.
+The MUCP establishes reciprocity among its recipients, makes certification decisions on their behalf and provides "one-stop shopping" for applicants.
+The MUCP allows applicants for the DBE Program to apply only once for DBE certification that is honored by all recipients in the state.
+Under the MUCP Michigan Memorandum of Understanding Agreement, MDOT, Wayne County Human Services, and the Detroit DOT are considered certifying agencies.
 All other transit and aviation agencies within Michigan that receive DBE funding are considered participating agencies.